ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Building-a-Visual-Robot-Model-with-URDF-from-Scratch.rst

     </robot>

-* Let’s start by examining the joint’s origin.
+* Let's start by examining the joint's origin.
-  It is defined in terms of the parent’s reference frame.
+  It is defined in terms of the parent's reference frame.
   So we are -0.22 meters in the y direction (to our left, but to the right relative to the axes) and 0.25 meters in the z direction (up).
-  This means that the origin for the child link will be up and to the right, regardless of the child link’s visual origin tag.
+  This means that the origin for the child link will be up and to the right, regardless of the child link's visual origin tag.
-  Since we didn’t specify a rpy (roll pitch yaw) attribute, the child frame will be default have the same orientation as the parent frame.
+  Since we didn't specify a rpy (roll pitch yaw) attribute, the child frame will be default have the same orientation as the parent frame.
-* Now, looking at the leg’s visual origin, it has both a xyz and rpy offset.
+* Now, looking at the leg's visual origin, it has both a xyz and rpy offset.
   This defines where the center of the visual element should be, relative to its origin.
   Since we want the leg to attach at the top, we offset the origin down by setting the z offset to be -0.3 meters.
   And since we want the long part of the leg to be parallel to the z axis, we rotate the visual part PI/2 around the Y axis.